-You are the real heroes, I am a reel hero: Akshay to ITBP personnel
+You Are The Real Heroes, I Am A Reel Hero: Akshay To ITBP Personnel

-New Delhi/ Dehradun, Feb 17 (IANS) Bollywood megastar Akshay Kumar said on Thursday that the Indo-Tibetan Border Police (ITBP) personnel are the real heroes who guard the nation through all rough weather conditions.
+New Delhi/ Dehradun: Bollywood megastar Akshay Kumar said on Thursday that the Indo-Tibetan Border Police (ITBP) personnel are the real heroes who guard the nation through all rough weather conditions.

 "You all are the real heroes; I am only a reel hero.
 We are here because you are guarding the borders of the nation.
 Your dedicated service to the nation always inspires us," Kumar said, after inaugurating a newly-constructed volleyball court at the Frontier headquarters in Dehradun.